andrewmcodes/andrewm.codes/src/now.md

 ---
 title: Now
-layout: md
+layout: page
-permalink: /now/
-heading: Uses
-emoji: 📝
+emoji: 📍
+prose: true
 ---

 I currently work for [N2 Publishing](https://n2pub.com/) as a software developer.
 I also am a co-host of the Remote Ruby podcast with Chris Oliver and Jason Charnes.